Ninabanina/personal-website/src/pages/a-practical-guide-to-email-preheader.md

 ---
-title: 'A Practical Guide to Email Preheader'
+title: "A Practical Guide to Email Preheader"
-date: '2022-12-12'
+date: "2022-12-12"
-imageURL: '../../sample-3.jpg'
+imageURL: "../../sample-3.jpg"
-imageAlt: 'sample image'
+imageAlt: "sample image"
 ---

 What is Email Preheader?